Diabetes Mellitus Type 2 In Adults

 Check your blood sugar level as directed:

 You will be taught how to use a glucose monitor.
 Ask your healthcare provider when and how often to check during the day.
 You will need to check your blood sugar level at least 3 times each day if you are on insulin.
-Ask what your blood sugar levels should be before and after you eat.
+If you check your blood sugar level before a meal , it should be between 70 and 130 mg/dL.
+If you check your blood sugar level 1 to 2 hours after a meal , it should be less than 180 mg/dL.
+Ask your healthcare provider if these are good goals for you.
 Write down your results, and show them to your healthcare provider.
 He may use the results to make changes to your medicine, food, or exercise schedules.

 Medical alert identification: